muhammetkiran/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 <h1>Projectile Motion Simulator</h1>
 <p>Projectile motion is a fundamental concept in physics that describes the motion of an object launched into the air, subject only to the force of gravity.
 From a kicked soccer ball to a launched rocket, this type of motion follows a parabolic trajectory, governed by simple yet elegant equations.
 Understanding how initial velocity and launch angle affect the range, height, and flight time of a projectile provides valuable insights into real-world phenomena.</p>
-<p>In this simulation, inspired by the "Projectile Motion Simulation Using JavaScript" tutorial, we explore these principles interactively.
-By leveraging JavaScript and HTML5 Canvas, this project visualizes the path of a projectile, allowing users to adjust parameters like initial velocity and angle to observe their effects in real time.
-The accompanying video tutorial demonstrates how to build such a simulation step-by-step, making it an excellent resource for students, educators, and coding enthusiasts eager to blend physics with programming.
-This introduction sets the stage for an engaging exploration of motion, computation, and visualization—bridging theory with hands-on application.</p>

 [simulation](simulation_projecttile.html)